gguev/ufc-data-scraper/README.md

 # FightPuppet

-A scraper that uses Puppeteer and Cheerio to extract structured data from UFC.com.
+A web scraper that fetches fighters, events, rankings, records, and detailed fight statistics from UFC.com.

 ## Usage